tkuenneth/CMP-Unit-Converter/README.md

 # Welcome to CMP Unit Converter

 This repo contains a real-world example of a *Compose Multiplatform* app. *CMP Unit Converter* runs on Android, iOS, and the Desktop.
-As its name suggests, you can convert between various units.
-While this may provide some value, the main goal is to show how to use Compose Multiplatform and a couple of other multiplatform libraries, for example:
+As its name suggests, you can convert between various units and scales.
+While this may provide some value, the main goal of the app and the accompanying series on [dev.to](https://dev.to/tkuenneth/series/30921) is to show how to use Compose Multiplatform and a couple of other multiplatform libraries while focusing on platform integration.

+Among others, these libraries are used:

 - [Koin](https://insert-koin.io/)
 - [Compose Material 3 Adaptive](https://developer.android.com/jetpack/androidx/releases/compose-material3-adaptive)